GeoBosh/Rdpack/README.md

 To resolve this, convert the file to the declared encoding or UTF-8.
 Alternatively, replace the offending symbols with their classic TeX/LaTeX equivalents (which are ASCII).
-Non-ASCII symbols in BibTeX entries obtained from online databases are often in fields like "Abstract", which are normally not included in lists of eferences and can be deleted from REFERENCES.bib.
+Non-ASCII symbols in BibTeX entries obtained from online databases are often in fields like "Abstract", which are normally not included in lists of references and can be deleted from REFERENCES.bib.

 One way to check for non-ASCII symbols in a file is `tools::showNonASCIIfile()`.